natcap/invest.users-guide/source/blue_carbon.rst

  ...    ...                   ...       ...       ...
  =====  ====================  ========  ========  ======

-* **Discount rate for carbon (%)** ``(optional -- required for valuation)``: The discount rate reflects time preferences for immediate benefits over future benefits.
+* **Discount Rate for Carbon (%)** ``(optional -- required for valuation)``: The discount rate reflects time preferences for immediate benefits over future benefits.
 If the rate is set equal to 0% then values are not discounted.

-* **Use price table** ``(optional -- required for valuation)``: Select this if you would like to use a price schedule for valuation.
+* **Use Price Table** ``(optional -- required for valuation)``: Select this if you would like to use a price schedule for valuation.
 When selected, this will disable the option to use a base year carbon value and an inflation rate.

-* **Carbon price table CSV** ``(optional -- required for valuation)``: A table containing prices per ton of carbon dioxide for all years from the base year to the analysis end year.
+* **Carbon Price Table (CSV)** ``(optional -- required for valuation)``: A table containing prices per ton of carbon dioxide for all years from the base year to the analysis end year.
 See the sample input data csv table for formatting.
 When the model is configured with default parameters, the sample data is the social cost of carbon (in tons of CO\ :sub:`2`) associated with a 5% discount rate from the US Interagency Working Group on the Social Cost of Carbon (USIWGSCC, 2010; 2013), expressed in 2010 US$.
 It is extrapolated outside of the time horizon given by the USIWGSCC using a polynomial regression of the relationship between price and time from the USIWGSCC reports.
 The Blue Carbon model also includes social cost of carbon schedules for 2.5% and 3% discount rates created in the same manner as the 5% discount rate table.

  =====  =======
  Year   Price